yourbasic/api/README.md

 The [graph.Iterator][graphit] interface is the result of my longest search for a well-fitting interface so far.
-I tried numerous graph data structures and implemented even more graph algorithms before finding a presentable fit.
+I tried numerous graph data structures and implemented even more graph algorithms before finding a proper fit.
 There is no way I could have designed this up-front.

 ### Make it generic